orbkit/orbkit/doc/gridbased/highlevel.rst

 To access the main features of ORBKIT, you have to import it using::

-  import orbkit as ok
+  import orbkit

 Now, you can specify all options for the computation analogously to :ref:`terminal_interface`, e.g.::

-  ok.options.numproc = 4                       # number of processes
+  orbkit.options.numproc = 4                       # number of processes

 Within this chapter we will discuss the most important options.
 For an overview of all available options, please refer to the chapter